-The documentary did address longstanding grievances – of the hapless West Pakistan refugees, who form a major chunk of the people in question, along with the few thousand safai karamcharis of Valmiki basti, whose services were sought from neighbouring Punjab in 1957, and the Gurkha residents who have fought wars for Kashmir under the erstwhile rajas of Kashmir.
+The documentary did address long-standing grievances – of hapless refugees from West Pakistan, or safai karamcharis of Valmiki basti, or the Gurkha servicemen who had fought wars for Kashmir under the erstwhile rajas.

 Amendment rather than abrogation

-Article 35A is a bone of contention for two reasons.
-First, for the manner in which it was added to the Indian constitution via the Presidential Order of 1954, bypassing the prescribed parliamentary procedure, hence the call for its unconstitutionality.
-Second, for its discriminatory results on sections of the people, mentioned above.
+Article 35A is a matter of contention for two reasons.
+First, for the manner in which it was added to the Constitution – via the Presidential Order of 1954, bypassing prescribed parliamentary procedure.
+Second, for its discriminatory effects.

 While the first question is for the courts to decide, with a petition pending, the fallacy about the role of Article 35A with regard to the inclusion of West Pakistan Refugees (WPRs) and the status of Kashmiri women needs to be set right.

 All the same, there is an immediate need to address the situation of refugees in the state.
-Piecemeal efforts like identity certificates may help secure Central government jobs but land ownership is still a point of discord.
-While fears of change in demographics are unfounded, given that the total number of refugees is merely over a lakh, granting state citizenship to them is undoubtedly bitterly contested by parties, including separatists.
+Piecemeal efforts like identity certificates may help secure Central government jobs, but land ownership is a point of serious discord.
+The dears of change in demographics are unfounded, given that the total number of refugees is merely over a lakh.
+But regional parties bitter resist the question of granting state citizenship.

-Speaking of land laws, it is worth noting that several states prohibit, or add riders to, land ownership by ‘outsiders’.
-Himachal Pradesh, for instance, does not allow non-Himachalis to purchase agricultural land.
-Again Arunachal Pradesh, Mizoram, Nagaland etc. disallow land ownership by non-residents.
+It is worth noting that several states prohibit, or add riders to, land ownership by ‘outsiders’.
+Himachal Pradesh does not allow non-Himachalis to buy agricultural land.
+Arunachal Pradesh, Mizoram, Nagaland etc. disallow land ownership by non-residents.

-At the risk of drawing parallels, like them, Jammu and Kashmir too has fiercely guarded the rights of its citizens, as is evident from the 1927 State Subject Notification, that pre-dates the state’s accession and from which the rights being challenged today ensue.
+Like them, Jammu and Kashmir too has fiercely guarded the rights of its citizens, as is evident from the 1927 State Subject Notification, which pre-dates the state’s accession and from which the rights being challenged today ensue.
 Equally, while this position withstands scrutiny vis-à-vis other Indian citizens, mulling over the status of the state’s refugees is well warranted.

 Confusion regarding the rights of women

-Some propagandists have argued that in the aftermath of the 2002 Susheela Sawhney case, though Kashmiri women marrying outsiders would retain their PR status with its concomitant rights and benefits, the same would not extend to their children and on their demise, the immovable property held by them would be escheated back to the state.
+Some have argued that after the 2002 Susheela Sawhney case, although Kashmiri women marrying outsiders would retain their PR status with its concomitant rights, the same will not extend to their children – and on their demise, their immovable property would be escheated back to the state.

 This claim is misleading and factually inaccurate.
-In the State of Jammu and Kashmir vs Susheela Sawhney, the question pertained to whether a Kashmiri woman, on marriage to an outsider, forfeits her PR status and the right to hold immovable property.
+In Susheela Sawhney, the question was whether a Kashmiri woman, on marriage to an outsider, forfeits her PR status and the right to hold immovable property.
 This involved a reading of the 1927 notification that defines a ‘state subject’ and forms the basis of the definition of a permanent resident.

 The court, in its judgment, cleared the air by upholding the rights of Kashmiri women, regardless of their marital status.
-It said Note III of the 1927 Notification that was being relied on, did not in fact apply to women who were permanent residents by birth at all.
+It said Note III of the 1927 Notification did not in fact apply to women who were permanent residents by birth at all.

-More importantly, while the question of their children was not raised, it affirmed inter alia that the descendants of state subjects, by virtue of Note II, whether male or female, would retain their PR status regardless of their marriage to a non-state subject.
-This effectively renders the ‘equality argument’ null and void.
+The question of their children was not raised, but the court affirmed inter alia that the descendants of state subjects, by virtue of Note II, whether male or female, retain their PR status regardless of their marriage to a non-state subject.
+This renders the ‘equality argument’ null and void.

-However, despite the judicial pronouncement, statutory confusion prevails primarily because the state legislature has not amended the law to this effect.
-In early 2017, a committee was set up on governor N. N. Vohra’s suggestion, to look into the matter, though it goes without saying that it would serve the state government well to make the due legal revisions, thereby dispelling unnecessary fears in this regard.
+Statutory confusion prevails, however, primarily because the state legislature has not amended the law to this effect.
+It would serve the state government well to make the due legal revisions, thereby dispelling unnecessary fears in this regard.

-The onus of action then is clearly on the state government and not just because legally the ball is in its court.
+The onus of action then is on the state government, and not just because the ball is in its court legally.
 The ruling BJP at the Centre, despite being an alliance partner in the state with the PDP, chose to favour a “debate” over the article rather than laying the ghost of the controversy to rest.
 Statements by its political leaders as well as ideological mentors like Bhagwat promise turbulent times ahead with the PDP finding itself squarely in the line of fire.